apollographql/apollo-client/docs/source/apollo-server/guide.md

 ## Schema

-If you open the data folder in the project directory, you will see the file `schema.js` which defines the schema our server uses:
+If you open the `data` folder in the project directory, you will see the file `schema.js` which defines the schema your server currently uses:
 ```js
 const typeDefinitions = `
 type Query {